johnli25/MOM-Microcontroller-Based-Occupancy-Monitoring-System-/notebooks/franklin/README.md

 We're thinking that one way of mitigating this would be connecting to IllinoisNet instead of the IllinoisNet_Guest network so that we could truly monitor just IllinoisNet.
 This would cause each device to just be mapped to a single MAC address since the MAC address cannot be changed during a connection.
 Since IllinoisNet requires a certificate, we could do something similar to how [someone at UMich connected their ESP32 to their university's network](https://www.youtube.com/watch?v=bABHeMea-P0).

 Fortunately, one of the references in our RFA/design document proposes another way of mitigating this.
 You can read the proposed method in the [research publication on IEEE](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8747391).

+## 2022-10-21: Thinking about implementation
+So while we're waiting for our PCB to come in, we've been developing using the development board that we ordered.
+So far, we have had a bit of success with the current code that we have.
+Now, we're trying to look for ways to optimize the counting algorithm and make it as accurate as we can.
+This involves a bit more testing and some more math.
+We've also started researching how to implment the IoT Cloud subsystem on AWS and how to connect the development board to it.